 Even today they are still used to round up livestock a lot in Iceland so have to spend long days being ridden over rough, uneven and sometimes frozen ground.
 They do this happily without tiring and often with plenty of energy left to spare.
 They also have their own inbuilt homing device which allows them to find their own way home – perfect if you’re exhausted after a long ride.

 Five things that make the Icelandic Horse perfect for trail riders

 - They have no predators in their native Iceland so will assess something rather than spook at it

-- Despite they’re size they’re extremely strong horses that can carry most riders
+- Despite their size, they’re extremely strong horses that can carry most riders

-- Their comfortable gaits can be very fast so they’re no problem with them keeping up with much bigger horses
+- Their comfortable gaits can be very fast so there’s no problem with them keeping up with much bigger horses

 - They can be ridden for days on end without tiring, which is great if your thinking of riding a great distance

 - They’re extremely hardy and, in the winter, grow an extra layer to their coat which helps to keep the snow and cold out.